loogar/Forkify/README.md

 # Forkify

-This a Recipie saving site bulit with next gen javaScript
+This a Recipie saving and viewing site that uses food2fork API to search recipies bulit with next gen javaScript and techniques